mouzhi/Runsight/README.md

 # Runsight

-This repository contains the Runsight project, which includes the application source code and related files.
+This repository contains the Runsight project, an Android application for fitness tracking and data analysis.

-## Project Structure
+## Features

-- `app/`: Contains the main application source code.
+- Real-time heart rate monitoring
-- `FitSDK/`: Includes Garmin FIT SDK files.
+- Running speed and cadence tracking
-- `产品规划文档.md`: Product planning document.
+- Data synchronization with external devices

-## Build Instructions
+## Setup

-1. Ensure you have Android Studio installed.
+1. Clone the repository.
 2. Open the project in Android Studio.
-3. Build and run the application on a connected device or emulator.
+3. Build and run the application on a compatible device.

 ## License
 This project is licensed under the MIT License.